EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 A CPU project based on the unprivileged version of the SPARCv8 standard: https://sparc.org/technical-documents/

-The aim is not compliance, and I doubt I'll achieve it at any point.
+The aim is sort-of compliance.
+I doubt I'll achieve it at any point, but I do wish to get pretty close.
+There's a lot of SPARC stuff that's ambiguous or left to the direction of the programmer, so I have a lot of wiggle room.

 A bit of a toy project to get me ready for my UMD EE classes.

 Currently written in Verilog , but this is part of a 3 step project: